4.3 Fun with collections

 Footnotes

-An identifier is just a word that starts in a lower case letter and consists of upper and lower case letters and decimal digits.
+An identifier is just a word that starts in a lowercase letter and consists of upper and lower case letters and decimal digits.
 All variable names are identifiers